 (b.)
 LACK OF ENGAGEMENT

 Traditionally, the response rates for Cx surveys are about 9-15 % of the customer base.
-For any serious survey to gauge customer sentiment, this cannot represent overall sentiment of your install base, or revenue base.
-IT SHOULD NOT!
+Any serious survey to gauge customer sentiment cannot represent overall sentiment of your install base or revenue base.

 (c.)
 ILLUSION and DELUSION

-By focusing on results from a small set of respondents, you’re suffering from the illusion that that your customers by and large got represented, and you understand the overall install base.
-You’re also susceptible to the delusion that the rest of the customer base “must feel the same.”
+By focusing on results from a small set of respondents, you're suffering from the illusion that your customers, by and large, got represented, and you understand the overall install base.
+You're also susceptible to the delusion that the rest of the customer base "must feel the same."
 Wrong.

-Suffering from both these problems, is the prescribed recipe for Early Churn, Mid-Lifecyle Churn and Late Lifecycle (contract) Churn.
+Suffering from both these problems is the prescribed recipe for Early Churn, Mid-Lifecycle Churn, and Late Lifecycle (contract) Churn.

 Avoid them at all costs.